42-AI/SentimentalBB/SpecDoc.md

 ##### <span style="color: blue;">1.
 Predict</span>

++  **What it needs**:
+    - Tweets downloaded via part A1a.
+    - folders in _data/raw/twitter/_ named as such: {"pecresse","zemmour","dupont-aignan","melenchon","lepen","lassalle","hidalgo","macron","jadot","roussel","arthaud","poutou"}
+    - In each of these folders: csvs whose names contain 'start_time-yyyy-mm-dd'
+    - Csvs formatted with at least the following columns:
+      - 'text': text of tweet
+      - 'created_at': timestamp of tweet with 'hh:mm:ss' in it
+      - 'id': tweet id
 +  **What it does**:
     - Given a dates range and a candidate name (either one candidate or all candidates), takes the corresponding csvs in _data/raw/twitter_
     - Concatenates all the csvs for one candidate and a specific day